samboosa5k/react-starter-modular/README.md

 ## Resources

-- [Codesbiome](https://codesbiome.com/) - Author of the original boilerplate
+- [Codesbiome](https://github.com/codesbiome) - Author of the original boilerplate
+- [Boilerplate Template](https://github.com/codesbiome/react-webpack-typescript-2023) - The repo where the 2022 version
+  of the boilerplate was.